 where $\mathbf{h}^{(i-1)}$ and $\mathbf{h}^{(i)}$ represent the outputs of the previous layer and the current layer respectively, $\mathbf{U}^{(i)}$ and $\mathbf{b}^{(i)}$ are the weight matrix and the bias vector of the current layer.

-The ANC and ASC constraints on $\mathbf{a}$ should be carefully addressed.
-In order to meet the ANC, the work~\cite{1qu2018udas} uses a threshold to enforce the vector to be nonnegative, and the work~\cite{1su2018stacked} uses a nonnegative autoencoder to guarantee the ANC over the whole network.
+The non-negativity and sum-to-one constraints imposed on abundance vector $\mathbf{a}$ should be carefully addressed.
+In order to meet the ANC, the work~\cite{1qu2018udas} uses a threshold to enforce the vector to be non-negative, and the work~\cite{1su2018stacked} uses a non-negative autoencoder to guarantee the ANC over the whole network.
 The former strategy deactivates a large number of nodes in the network, and the capability of network is thus not fully utilized.
 The latter strategy imposes strong constraints on the network and makes it difficult to design the network.
 For the ASC, the works~\cite{1qu2018udas} and \cite{1su2018stacked} add a regularization to encourage the ASC, and \cite{1palsson2018hyperspectral} uses a normalization operator on $\mathbf{a}$.
 In this work, we address the ANC and ASC using the strategy proposed in our previous work~\cite{NAE2019}.
-Absolute value rectification is used to enforce the output of the encoder network to be nonnegative, then this nonnegative vector is normalized by sum of its entries, namely,
+Absolute value rectification is used to enforce $\mathbf{h}$, the output of the encoder network (abundance estimation), to be non-negative.
+Then this non-negative vector is normalized by sum of its entries to satisfy sum-to-one, namely,